renerodg/renerodg/README.md

 # Hi there!
 I'm René Rodriguez 👋

-Mexican 🇲🇽 living in Chile 🇨🇱
+Mexican :flag_mx: living in Chile :flag_cl:

 I am a 28-year-old QA tester pursuing a career in quality assurance.
 Over the past few years, I've built my portfolio through projects that develop a wide range of skills, from manual testing and the software development lifecycle to automated testing with Python.
 I am currently involved in several QA projects, expanding my experience in QA Automation with a focus on Python.

 ### My Skill Set: